vasavi168/docs/v2/smpp-gateway.md

 **enquire_link:** The application should issue an enquire_link every minute.
 This will ensure the link stays active even when it is not in use.
 The Messaging Platform will automatically disconnect any link which is inactive for more than 5mins.

+## BINDINGS AND THROUGHPUT

+Whenever an SMPP account has been setup for you, you’ll receive the maximum amount of binds you’re allowed to set up as well as a maximum throughput.
+In most cases, these values will be something like 3 binds and 50 message per seconds.

+It might be interesting to note that these values are enforced on a per-server basis.
+That means that given the above example, you can set up 9 binds in total with a throughput of 150 messages per second when you connect to all servers.

+Be aware that for maintenance purposes we only guarantee either that one server is up at any given time.
+So we advise to connect to all of them.

+## BINDINGS AND RELAYING

+{app}’s message relaying system is connection and server agnostic.
+That means that when you send an MT via a `submit_sm` PDU on connection A, you might receive the matching DLR in the form of a  `deliver_sm` on connection B if both connections are bound with the same username.
+This is even true for connections made to different servers, so the above scenario would still be true if connection A is made to the smpp01 server and connection B to the smpp02 server.

-## Submitting Messages
+## SUBMITTING MESSAGES

 #### Submission Types:
-Messages may be submitted with either submit_sm or data_sm, using either the short_message or message_payload fields.
+Messages may be submitted with either `submit_sm` or `data_sm`, using either the short_message or message_payload fields.
 The message length may not exceed the byte limit for the network that the message is being sent to (for example 140 bytes on GSM networks).

-The Messaging Platform does not support submit_multi.
+The Platform does not support submit_multi.
 If the same message has to be sent to multiple destinations, each message must be sent separately.

 Concatenated messages are supported by using the User Data Header (UDH), which is included in the message size byte limit.